michaelsharpe/skill-tree/README.md

 This application has been architected for future expansion as well as stability.
 An Outside in TDD approach was used for the whole development cycle, which includes both e2e tests using cypress and unit tests using test-library.
 The app simulates communicating with a backend API via mocked Promises.

 Trello was used to track all new features, as well as tracking future improvements and bugs encountered.
-The board contains a number of future features for the application that mat still be implemented.
+The board contains a number of future features for the application that may still be implemented.

 The application was started with CI and automated deployment in mind.
 Github actions has been used as a test runner on PR requests and merges into master.
 A strict feature based branching strategy was used, along with thorough testing practices.
 Linting and auto-formatting with prettier were set up to ensure code consistency and clean, legible code.